tommbaker/GPT/rules/index.md

 This is a trading game in which you can buy and sell 'shares' in a driver during a race.
 Payouts are given for each share you have in a driver that overtakes or completes a lap in the lead (details below).

-Payouts are awarded in as close to real-time as possible based on live events happening at the race.
+Payouts are awarded in as close to real-time as possible based on live events happening in the race.

-As in real markets, money can also be made or lost on the varying price of shares.
+As with real markets, money can also be made or lost on the varying price of shares.
+The markets are always open for trading (except for maintenance) and shares you have in a driver will carry over.

 Payouts
 -------

-* Each player will receive $1500 when the market opens for each race.
+* Each player will receive $1500 on the monday before each race.

-* $400 per share will be paid for each position gained by a driver.
+* $400 per share will be paid for each position gained by a driver (to incentivise trading before the race, $800 is paid for first lap gains).

-* $200 per share will be paid for each lap a driver leads.
+* $100 per share will be paid for each lap a driver leads.

 * (Share prices will vary between $100 - $200)